 There aren’t many studies looking at the use of hydrogen peroxide douches for treating BV.

-A 2012 literature review looked at existing studies about the use of antiseptics, such as hydrogen peroxide, to treat BV.
+A looked at existing studies about the use of antiseptics, such as hydrogen peroxide, to treat BV.
 The authors did find some small studies suggesting that antiseptic solutions might be as effective as antibiotics.
 But they also noted that most of the existing research surrounding antiseptic douching is flawed.

 Based on these issues and the existing research, there isn’t enough evidence to recommend antiseptic douching for BV.
 But this could change if more high-quality studies are done.